-- Disconnect the positive cable(s) and remove the battery from the boat. - Clean, maintain, and store the battery according to the manufacturer's instructions.
+- Disconnect the positive cable(s) and remove the battery from the boat. - k tions.
+Horo Vannaha Motor Corporation U.S.A.
+4. Clean, maintain, and store the battery according to the manufacturer's instruc-

 Troubleshooting

 A problem in the fuel, compression, or ignition systems can cause poor starting, loss of power, or other problems.
 This section describes basic checks and possible remedies, and covers all Yamaha outboard motors.
 Therefore some items may not apply to your model.